 \section{Introduction}

-With the rapid development of the Internet and the widespread use of cameras and smartphones, both individuals and businesses are generating massive amounts of video data every day in various fields such as entertainment, education, and technology.
+\IEEEPARstart{W}{ith} the rapid development of the Internet and the widespread use of cameras and smartphones, both individuals and businesses are generating massive amounts of video data every day in various fields such as entertainment, education, and technology.
 In such era of information explosion, understanding and extracting information from video content has become increasingly important to better meet people's needs and promote social progress.
-In this context, Video Question Answering (Video QA) emerges as an essential interface for extracting and delivering information from video content.
+In this context, Video Question Answering (video QA) emerges as an essential interface for extracting and delivering information from video content.
 Video QA systems allow users to ask natural language questions about videos and receive answers based on the visual (and auditory) information within the video.

-There is a growing trend towards leveraging large language models (LLMs) for video QA \citep{maaz2023video,wang2023chatvideo,li2023videochat,zhang2023video}.
+There is a growing trend towards leveraging LLMs for video QA \cite{maaz2023video, wang2023chatvideo, li2023videochat,zhang2023video, luo2024video}.
 On one hand, LLMs benefit from the vast knowledge acquired through training on enormous text corpora; on the other hand, they provide users with a more natural and intuitive way to interact with video data.
-Generally, vision tokens extracted from a video snippet are transformed and used as input (prompt) to the LLM, along with the text query.
-However, it is worth noting that the consumption of abundant vision tokens by a LLM can significantly increase the memory and computational burden, making it unaffordable for low-resource GPU agents.
-To mitigate this issue, \cite{maaz2023video} perform global spatial and temporal pooling on the video tokens, although this comes at the cost of losing detail due to pooling. \cite{zhang2023video} aggregate video tokens using a Q-former with cross attention.
-Most of these methods are designed primarily for short-video QA tasks, where answer-related frames usually spread over the trimmed video snippet.
+Generally, visual tokens extracted from a video snippet are transformed and used as input (prompt) to the LLM, along with the text query.
+However, it is worth noting that the consumption of abundant visual tokens by a LLM can significantly increase the memory and computational burden, making it unaffordable for low-resource GPU agents.
+To mitigate this issue, Video-ChatGPT \cite{maaz2023video} performs global spatial and temporal pooling on the video tokens, although this comes at the cost of losing detail due to pooling.
+Video-LLaMA \cite{zhang2023video} aggregates video tokens using a Q-former with cross attention.
+Most of these methods are designed for short-video QA tasks, where answer-related frames usually spread over the trimmed video snippet.